 The Charlotte region is growing.
-Its urban population has increased 135 percent in the past 25 years alone, making it the 43rd largest urban area in the nation.
+Its population has increased exponentially over the past 25 years, making it the 16th largest urban area in the nation.
 More people moving to the area mean more cars on the roadway.

-The purpose of this project is to improve traffic mobility and provide travel time reliability along the Independence Boulevard corridor.
-Additionally, it will provide system sustainability and maintain and improve connectivity to, from, and between adjacent communities.
-In combination with improvements proposed on Independence Boulevard to the west in Charlotte, the proposed project will give motorists the choice of paying a fee for a reliable trip time on U.S. 74 between I-277 in Charlotte and I-485 in Matthews.
+The purpose of these projects is to improve traffic mobility and provide reliable travel times along the Independence Boulevard corridor.
+The planned improvements on Independence Boulevard will give motorists the choice of paying a fee for a reliable trip time between I-277 in Charlotte and I-485 in Matthews.

 What are Express Lanes?

-Express lanes are the key to unlocking congestion and improving traffic flow on critical transportation corridors.
-They offer drivers a choice – pay a toll and ride on the express lanes for more reliable travel times, or continue driving on the general purpose lanes for free.
+Express lanes reduce congestion and improve traffic flow on critical transportation corridors.
+They offer drivers a choice – pay a toll and ride on the express lanes for more reliable travel times or continue driving on the general purpose lanes for free.

-- Existing U.S. 74 does not provide adequate mobility, reliable travel time and connectivity for residents, business patrons and commuters in southeastern Charlotte and Matthews.
+Independence Boulevard is a multilane, median-divided, four- to six-lane roadway that serves as the main gateway to Uptown Charlotte from southeast Mecklenburg County and northwest Union County.
+Independence Boulevard does not provide adequate mobility, reliable travel times, and connectivity for residents, business patrons, and commuters in southeastern Charlotte and Matthews.

-- Express lanes are needed to provide a reliable travel time and connect a system of sustainable express lanes planned on U.S. 74 to the northwest, I-485 to the south and the Monroe Bypass/Connector toll road to the southeast.
+- Direct and indirect connections to the system of express lanes planned on Independence Boulevard to the northwest, I-485 to the south, and the Monroe Expressway to the southeast are needed.